 Apply for a Cotton & Natural Fibers Trading License in Dubai

 Dubai sits at the crossroads of the world's most active cotton and natural fibre supply chains, making it one of the most strategically valuable locations for traders looking to connect producers in South Asia and Africa with buyers across Europe and the Middle East.
-This guide explains how to obtain a Cotton and Natural Fibers Trading License (Activity Code 4752.98) at Dubai South Business Hub Free Zone, covering what the licence includes, who it suits, setup costs, and the steps required to trade legally and profitably.
+This guide explains how to obtain a Cotton and Natural Fibers Trading License (Activity Code 4752.98) at Dubai South Business Hub Free Zone, covering what the license includes, who it suits, setup costs, and the steps required to trade legally and profitably.

 Key Stats at a Glance